 About the Blue Ink Playwriting Award

 The annual Blue Ink Playwriting Award was created in 2010 to support new work.
 Since inception, American Blues Theater has named 10 Award winners, 79 finalists, and 109 semi-finalists.
 American Blues will award more than $6,000 in cash and prizes for 2020.

 Each year American Blues Theater accepts worldwide submissions of original, unpublished full-length plays.
 The winning play is selected by Artistic Director Gwendolyn Whiteside and the theater’s Ensemble.
-The playwright receives a monetary prize of $1,250 and a developmental workshop or staged reading at American Blues Theater in Chicago.
-Finalists and semi-finalists are also awarded a cash prize.
+The winning playwright receives a monetary prize of $1,250.
+Finalists and semi-finalists are also awarded cash prizes.